Azure/orkestra/docs/index.md

 Orkestra leverages popular and mature open-source frameworks like [Argo](https://argoproj.github.io/argo/) (Workflows), [Flux Helm Operator](https://github.com/fluxcd/helm-operator) and [Chartmuseum](https://chartmuseum.com/)

-## Use Case
+## Use Cases 💼

 ### Reliable (continuous) "Deployment" and in-service "Upgrades" of mission-critical applications

-*5G Core* [Network Functions](https://www.sdxcentral.com/resources/glossary/network-function/) are applications that rely on a rich ecosystem of **infrastructure** and **PaaS** (platform-as-a-service) components to be deployed to the cluster before the applications can be successfully started.
+📱 *5G Core* [Network Functions](https://www.sdxcentral.com/resources/glossary/network-function/) 📱 are applications that rely on a rich ecosystem of **infrastructure** and **PaaS** (platform-as-a-service) components to be deployed to the cluster before the applications can be successfully started.
 This establishes a hard dependency between the applications and the infra/paas applications.
 Orkestra solves the dependency problem by constructing a DAG workflow to deploy the respective `HelmRelease` objects for helm-operator.

-## Architecture
+## Architecture 🏗

 To learn more about how Orkestra works see the [architecture](./architecture.md) docs

-## Installation
+## Installation 🧰

 For getting started you will need,